- Hi, I am Asanda Ngcikiza, a Chartered Accountant from South Africa.

 2004 -2009: 24

-Nelson Mandela Metropolitan University: BCom majoring in Accounting (Part-time as from 2007)
+Nelson Mandela Metropolitan University: BCom majoring in Accounting (Part-time as of 2007)

 UNISA: Honours in Financial Accounting